-Data warehousing is also known as a Enterprise Data Warehouse (EDW), this should be used to provide an all-encompassing view of your organisation from whatever view point you are interested in.
-The warehouse itself can be a logical design which includes multiple data marts servicing different areas of the business.
+Data warehousing is also known as an Enterprise Data Warehouse (EDW), this should be used to provide an all-encompassing view of your organisation from whatever viewpoint you are interested in.
+The warehouse itself can be a logical design that includes multiple data marts servicing different areas of the business.

 The Basic Components of Data Warehousing